geerlingguy/ansible-role-jenkins/README.md

 Default admin password file which will be created the first time Jenkins is installed as /var/lib/jenkins/secrets/initialAdminPassword

+    jenkins_admin_pubkey: ""

+Default public SSH authorised key which will be added to the admin user the first time Jenkins is installed.
+Useful for authenticating against the Jenkins CLI.

     jenkins_jar_location: /opt/jenkins-cli.jar

 The location at which the `jenkins-cli.jar` jarfile will be kept.
 This is used for communicating with Jenkins via the CLI.